 Each endpoint has a public port and a private port:

-Default values for the IP protocol and TCP or UDP ports for well-known network protocols are provided when you create endpoints with the portal.
+Default values for the IP protocol and TCP or UDP ports for well-known network protocols are provided when you create endpoints with the Azure portal.
 For custom endpoints, you'll need to specify the correct IP protocol (TCP or UDP) and the public and private ports.
 To distribute incoming traffic randomly across multiple virtual machines, you'll need to create a load-balanced set consisting of multiple endpoints.

 After you create an endpoint, you can use an access control list (ACL) to define rules that permit or deny the incoming traffic to the public port of the endpoint based on its source IP address.
 However, if the virtual machine is in an Azure virtual network, you should use network security groups instead.
 For details, see About network security groups.